Equifax and more: Every major security breach so far

 What to do when your ice maker stops making ice: Don't be so quick to make a service call when your ice maker stops working.
 Try these simple troubleshooting techniques and fixes first to save yourself money and frustration.

-Discuss: Equifax and beyond: Every major security breach and data hack so far
+Discuss: It's not just Equifax: Heres every major security breach and data hack so far

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.